ratwolfzero/hopalong_python/README.md

   An image array, initialized with zeros, serves as a blank canvas.
 Each trajectory point, after being mapped to a pixel, increments the corresponding array index.
 Higher hit counts in the array indicate greater density, approximating local concentrations of points.
 The total sum of pixel hit counts matches the number of trajectory iterations, preserving the dataset's size.

 - **Density Visualization**
   The Matplotlib "hot" colormap is applied to represent pixel hit counts as colors.
-The colormap normalizes these counts, where darker colors correspond to lower densities and lighter colors to higher densities, creating a gradient that highlights areas of activity.
+The colormap normalizes these counts to fit within its color space, where darker colors correspond to lower densities and lighter colors to higher densities, creating a gradient that highlights areas of activity.

   - **Image resolution influences the gradient's intensity and detail:**
     - Lower resolutions lead to higher densities per pixel, enhancing contrast but reducing detail.